-Australia's Heatwave Is Taking A Toll On People, Animals, Infrastructure And Land
+Australia's Heat Wave Is Taking A Toll On People, Animals, Infrastructure And Land

 The camels threatened to drain ranchers' reserves for cattle.
 Landowner Tim Carmody told the outlet about a group of 36 camels that "all got bogged in one spot."
 They were killed and left to rot.

-Nearly a third of Australian bats known as spectacled flying foxes were killed off in a Queensland heatwave in November, ABC reported.
-Hot, dry weather contributed to the death of more than a million fish in New South Wales, according to the Independent.
+Nearly a third of Australian bats known as spectacled flying foxes were killed off in a Queensland heat wave in November, ABC reported.
+Hot, dry weather contributed to the death of more than 1 million fish in New South Wales, according to the Independent.

 "What we don't see so predominantly is the koala which fall out of the tree one by one by one," Hanna says.